raison00/LayoutExplorer/README.md

-## LayoutExplorer
+# LayoutExplorer
-Flutter Inspector Layout Explorer:  DevTools for Resolving the RenderFlex Overflow Error
+## Flutter Inspector Layout Explorer:  DevTools for Resolving the RenderFlex Overflow Error

+ Note: This feature is only available in the alpha version of DevTools written in Flutter.
+Currently, the Layout Explorer only supports exploration of flex layouts.
+* [Flutter Layout Explorer](https://flutter.dev/docs/development/tools/devtools/inspector#using-the-layout-explorer): The Flutter Layout Explorer helps you to better understand Flutter layouts.
+* [Layouts in Flutter](https://flutter.dev/docs/development/ui/layout): Widgets are used for both layout and UI elements.
+* [flutter_error_studies repo](https://github.com/InMatrix/flutter_error_studies): A repo for collecting case studies of Flutter error messages

 ### Objective
 * [Flutter Layout & the  RenderFlex overflow error](https://github.com/flutter/flutter-intellij/issues/4089): Provide visual tooling for troubleshooting common Flutter flex layout patterns.